YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This also applies to CBD oils or prescribed cannabinoid products.
 Even when they do not feel intoxicating, I still want them listed with medications and supplements, because product strength, other ingredients, and combinations can change the plan.

 Alcohol makes this less predictable.
 Alcohol, cannabis, and pain medication together can turn a normal recovery night into a risky one.
-The page about alcohol after a hair transplant is relevant because the issue is not only grafts, but also bleeding risk, dehydration, sleep quality, and poor decision making.
+For alcohol after a hair transplant, the issue is not only grafts, but also bleeding risk, dehydration, sleep quality, and poor decision making.

 If cannabis is part of a medical treatment plan, the surgical team needs to know before the operation.
 That allows the plan to be adjusted without guessing during recovery.

 In the first days, recovery needs to stay predictable.
 Strong coughing can increase discomfort and swelling.
-Dizziness can make the patient less careful while standing, showering, or sleeping.
+Dizziness can make you less careful while standing, showering, or sleeping.
 Reduced judgment can lead to touching the recipient area too early.

 Most graft problems in the first days are physical problems.
-The patient rubs, scratches, bumps, presses, or picks at the area.
+Someone rubs, scratches, bumps, presses, or picks at the area.
 Cannabis can matter if it makes any of those behaviors more likely.

 Sleeping is another practical issue.
-Some patients use cannabis to fall asleep, but deep or careless sleep can make the patient press the recipient area against the pillow.
-The timing guidance in the page about sleep after a hair transplant matters because the scalp needs protection before the patient returns to normal sleeping habits.
+Some patients use cannabis to fall asleep, but deep or careless sleep can make you press the recipient area against the pillow.
+Sleep after a hair transplant has to stay controlled until the scalp no longer needs that protection.

 I think about touching in the same way.
-If cannabis makes a patient repeatedly check the scalp, scratch an itch, or pick at scabs, the concern is no longer theoretical.
-The separate page about touching grafts after a hair transplant explains why timing and force matter more than a light accidental contact.
+If cannabis makes you repeatedly check the scalp, scratch an itch, or pick at scabs, the concern is no longer theoretical.
+Timing and force matter more than a light accidental contact.
+This is the practical point in touching grafts after a hair transplant.

-The issue is not judging the habit.
-It is about planning the surgery safely.
-Cannabis use can matter for anesthesia or sedation discussions, blood pressure, anxiety control, medication after surgery, and the patient’s ability to follow the early recovery routine.
+This is not a judgment about the habit.
+It is surgical planning.
+Cannabis use can matter for anesthesia or sedation discussions, blood pressure, anxiety control, medication after surgery, and your ability to follow the early recovery routine.

-If a patient uses cannabis daily and suddenly stops, sleep and anxiety can also change.
+If you use cannabis daily and suddenly stop, sleep and anxiety can also change.
 That may affect the recovery period.
 For some patients, the safer plan is not a sudden decision on surgery day, but a clear plan made before surgery with the right medical advice.

 If you already smoked after surgery, look at the scalp without testing it.
 Do not rub the grafts to see whether they are secure.
 Do not pick scabs.
 Do not keep touching the hairline because you feel worried.